 Students may visit Handshake to search for potential work sites.
 Students may also inquire at individual campus departments about available positions.
 Click here for a Campus Job Search tutorial.

-No. Students who are interested in a FWS position must apply to each individual campus department.
-The department supervisor will schedule interviews for the applicants whose qualification and work schedule meet the department needs and make the hiring decision.
+No. Students who are interested in a Federal Work-Study position must apply to each individual campus department.
+The department supervisor will schedule interviews for the applicants whose qualifications and work schedule meet the department's needs and make the hiring decision.

 The number of work hours is determined by department needs, up to a maximum of 20 hours per week when classes are in session and 29 hours per week during the summer and college breaks.